benjaminlandry/learnxinyminutes-docs/python3.html.markdown

 for animal in ["dog", "cat", "mouse"]:
     # You can use format() to interpolate formatted strings
     print("{} is a mammal".format(animal))

 """
+# enumerate function retrieves both the index and the value of each item in the list
+for i, value in enumerate( ["dogs", "cats", "mouse"] ):
+    print(value)
+prints:
+    dogs
+    cats
+    mouse

+"""
 "range(number)" returns an iterable of numbers